 This was quite a project as I really wanted to meet a few basic needs:

 The cost of food adds up quickly.
-Having to buy three days worth all at once in addition to your regular spending can seem daunting, especially for large families, which there are many of in our congregation.
-I did not want the cost to deter people from taking this important step.
+Having to buy three days worth of emergency supplies and emergency food all at once at the grocery store in addition to your regular spending can seem daunting, especially for large families.
+The Church of Jesus Christ of Latter-Day Saints certainly has it’s fair shar eof large family, so I did not want the cost to deter people from taking this important step.

-I set a goal to keep the cost for each meal at $2 or less per person.
-I ended up beating this goal!
+I set a goal to keep the cost for each meal at $2 or less per person, and I ended up beating this goal!

 So, in reality, the only time you’d actually use your kit is if you had to quickly evacuate, and the evacuation radius was wide enough that you couldn’t quickly get to a family/friend’s home.
 This means, you’d likely be expending a lot of energy and would need calories.
-I looked at many other 72 hour food kit lists online, and most offered only 600-1000 calories a day.
-Hunger makes both my kids and me (and maybe you, I’m guessing?) terribly grumpy!
-In my opinion, a large scale disaster is not the time to cut your calorie consumption by half or more.
+I looked at many other 72-hour food kit lists online, and most offered only 600-1000 calories a day.
+Hunger makes both my kids and I (and maybe you, I’m guessing?) terribly grumpy!
+In my opinion, a large-scale disaster is not the time to cut your calorie consumption by half or more.

 I set a goal to get calorie consumption at 1500 calories a day or more while including at least some nutrient dense foods.
 I also ended up beating this goal!